alphagov/notifications-ftp/README.md

 ### AWS credentials

-To run the API you will need appropriate AWS credentials.
+To run the FTP application, you will need appropriate AWS credentials.
 You should receive these from whoever administrates your AWS account.
 Make sure you've got both an access key id and a secret access key.

 Your aws credentials should be stored in a folder located at `~/.aws`.
 Follow [Amazon's instructions](http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html#cli-config-files) for storing them correctly.